- What to Watch

 Even if you’re a bit outside the age range of the kind of viewer the BBC was picturing, don’t write off the shows made under the Three banner.
 It’s often very topical and relevant to the current social climate, and as emotionally expressive as you’d imagine from a generation used to talking about controversial and important topics openly on social networks.

 Some parts of it even make it to other BBC channels (like Stacey Dooley’s many documentaries), so you can trust it’s still of a high standard.
 We’ve collected some of the highlights here, including recent additions and old favourites.

-Credit: BBCThe first series has been a BBC Three staple boxset for a long time, but now there’s a new series, with an episode dropping every week.
-Our hero Fleabag (played by the show’s writer, the wonderful Phoebe Waller-Bridge), has a lot of troubles in her life, but she is kind enough to share them with the viewer, with just the right amount of background information to make you laugh or cry at any given moment.
+Credit: BBCThe first series has been a BBC Three staple boxset for a long time, but now there’s a second and final series.
+Our hero Fleabag (played by the show’s writer, the wonderful Phoebe Waller-Bridge), has a lot of troubles in her life, but she is kind enough to share them with the viewer.
+With a complicated history with all her family members, and an even worse one with her friends and lovers, this is a dramatic comedy that can make you laugh and cry in quick succession.

 Glow Up: Britain's Next Make-Up Star

 Credit: Wall to Wall MediaStacey Dooley presents a competition for young make up artists to get the chance to break into the profession.
 Through a series of creative and skill based challenges, the artists are tested, with each episode climaxing with a one-on-one between the two worst-performers.